 - Artist: Sandro Botticelli

 The Birth of Venus by Sandro Botticelli is a painting that depicts the emergence of Goddess Venus from the sea as a beautiful woman.
-The most striking part of this simple painting is the beautiful face of Goddess Venus and her shy posture.
-It is currently housed in Florence’s Uffizi Gallery.
+The shy posture of Goddess Venus and her endlessly admired beauty are the most striking parts of this painting.

 7. Dogs Playing Poker